STARTcloud/startcloud_roles/roles/git_runner/README.md

 # Ansible Role: git_runner

-Sets up a GitHub Actions JIT (Just-In-Time) self-hosted runner on your system.
-This role downloads the GitHub Actions runner, configures it with a JIT token obtained from GitHub's API, and optionally sets it up as a systemd service.
+Sets up a GitHub Actions self-hosted runner on your system.
+This role downloads the GitHub Actions runner, configures it with a token obtained from GitHub's API, and sets it up as a systemd service.

 ## Requirements